mayerrobert/jmurmel/murmel-langref.md

 ### (macroexpand-1 quoted-form) -> expanded form

-macroexpand-1 is a simplified version of CL's macroexpand-1.
+`macroexpand-1` is a simplified version of CL's `macroexpand-1`.
 It is only supported in interpreted code.
-If the operator of the list "quoted-form" is a macroname then the macrocall will be expanded, e.g.:
+If the operator of the list `quoted-form` is a macroname then the macrocall will be expanded, e.g.:

     (defmacro add2 (a) `(+ ,a 2))  ; ==> add2